-- Financial Information: The WI Treasurer should ensure the preparation of a statement of accounts for the last financial year which has been independently examined by an IFE. - Committee Election: the WI Secretary should request nominations for the committee (at least one month before the meeting) and check whether those nominated are willing and eligible to stand.
-They will then draw up the ballot paper for the meeting. - Election arrangements: the WI Secretary should arrange two tellers (to verify the election process and outcome), usually members of a neighbouring WI, WI Advisers, or other people independent to that WI (e.g. Federation Representatives). - Election processes: the WI should also have agreed the actions needed in the event of a tied vote for committee roles. - Annual Meeting agenda: the WI Secretary must also prepare the agenda for the Annual Meeting and the Annual Report for presentation to the committee for approval and ensure these are circulated to all members of the WI.
+Financial Information: the WI Treasurer should ensure the preparation of a statement of accounts for the last financial year which has been independently examined.

+- Committee Election: the WI Secretary should request nominations for the committee (at least one month before the meeting) and check whether those nominated are willing and eligible to stand.
+If there are more nominations than places on the committee, an election must be held.
+They will then draw up the ballot paper for the meeting.
+Please note the committee sets the nomination process for candidates to stand for election as committee members.
+The committee may also decide to hold a secret ballot, but it is no longer mandatory for the voting to be secret. - Election arrangements: the WI Secretary should arrange two tellers (to verify the election process and outcome), usually members of a neighbouring WI, WI Advisers, or other people independent of that WI (e.g. Federation Representatives). - Election processes: the WI should also have agreed the actions needed in the event of a tied vote for committee roles. - Annual Meeting agenda: the WI Secretary must also prepare the agenda for the Annual Meeting and the Annual Report for presentation to the committee for approval and ensure these are circulated to all members of the WI.